It is anticipated that future wireless networks will incorporate, among the others, the following paradigms:

 - Cognitive Networks/Semi Cognitive Networks

-In this section we discuss the need for join optimization of the technology and new business models in communication network.
+In the next section we will discuss the need for join optimization of the technology and new business models in communication network.
 User terminal becomes an active consumer and provider of network resources and as such becomes a partner in network resource trading.
 As a result a new concepts in monetary (digital payment) systems as block chain technology are needed.
 Since the density of the networks is expected to significantly increase in this segment we also discuss methodology available within networking sciences for complex network design.

 Network Optimization and Stability